Key Takeaways

 Takeaway

 Ozempic can be a valuable addition to your diabetes management plan, helping you achieve better blood sugar control and supporting weight management.
-However, its use should always be overseen by your healthcare provider.

 By collaborating with your healthcare team, you can tailor your diabetes management approach, including the appropriate use of Ozempic, to meet your unique needs and improve your overall health.

-Managing Weight Loss with an RD
+Managing Weight Loss with a Dietitian

 Frequently Asked Questions